janbiasi/talks/slides/2025-11-26-mastering-your-terminal/slides.md

 - Dig through your configurations
 - Cleanup obsolete content
 - Inject env secrets via a PW manager (like 1Password's `op` CLI)
-- Dump your installed software (like `brew bundle dump`)
+- Dump your installed software (like `brew bundle dump` or `pacman -Qqe > pkgs.txt`)
-- Add some OS configuration scripts, don't do it in the UI
+- Add some OS configuration scripts - don't do it in the UI
 - Make it convenient, use a tool like `make` to orchestrate

 ---